logicsec/DoiteAuras/README.md

 ## Features
 - Able to track an ability, buff, debuff and/or item
+- Match genereically by entering a name or uniquely via SpellID
 - Player buffs/debuffs visible beyond the visible cap (32)
 - Import/export functions to share UI profiles
 - Custom conditions (~50) to align when to show/hide icons